abarker/abarker.github.io/content/understanding_python_imports.rst

 syntax, they are not the same thing.
 The variable `mpf` is a reference to the `module` object for `foo`.
 It cannot be substituted for a dotted path.

-Since references to module objects cannot be used in import statements the full dotted paths must always be entered.
+Since references to module objects cannot be used in import statements, the full dotted paths must always be entered.
 Relative dotted paths, covered in the next section, can simplify some cases of having to write out the full dotted paths.